 Many of the faculty with whom we speak are eager to design, or redesign, some (or all) of a new or existing course.
 Undertaking this work can be daunting, requiring hours of solitary effort with a very uncertain reward.

-- Design Consultation.
-Faculty who want to sit down with a small team of instructional designers should contact Adam Beaver, Director of Pedagogy and Practice.
+- Design Consultations.
+Faculty who want to work on a departmental course or curriculum with a small team of instructional designers should contact Adam Beaver, Director of Pedagogy and Practice.

 - Learning Lab.
 Faculty who wish to experiment with a new modality of teaching—and to have the opportunity to test an activity or assignment on a team of undergraduate and graduate student fellows—may consider launching a project with the Learning Lab.